 After a short closure at the beginning of ‘lock-down’ work recommenced at the Centre, although progress is limited by the reduced availability of supplies which affects the construction industry, and the need to maintain appropriate distancing on-site.

-It is not possible to predict accurately a completion date, but the signs are that reconstruction may be finished by late October.
-Once building works are complete there will follow a period of finishing and re-equipping, before the Centre can re-open.
-Council is shortly to consider revised options for future management of the Centre, in the light of Covid-19’s effects.
+It is not possible to predict accurately a completion date, but the signs are that reconstruction may be finished by late January.
+Once building works are complete there will follow a period of finishing and re-equipping, before the Centre can re-open; hopefully in time for Easter if Covid-19 allows!

 New lease of life for Community Centre…